krainboltgreene/unction.js/package/pluck/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

-> PathType -> IterableType -> Array<any>
+> KeyChainType -> IterableType -> Array<any>

-Given a path and records, return the values at the path for each record.
+Given a keychain and records return the values at the keychain for each record.

 ``` javascript
 pluck(